Agnieszka Piotrowska: Zimbabwe

 In October 2014 she presented her short film Flora and Dambudzo, which featured Zimbabwe writer Dambudzo Marechera, at the Zimbabwe International Film Festival to considerable acclaim.
 This was the first time the iconic Zimbabwean writer's life was presented on film.

 In 2016 Piotrowska co-directed a feature film called Escape, an African film noir.
 The film was previewed at the end of that year and was nominated for the best film at the Zimbabwe International Film Festival, and won awards for the best performances for the leading actor (Eddie Sandifolo) and for the leading actress Nothando Nobengula.
 It also won an award for its screenplay at the LA neo noir film festival.
-The film was screened internationally including at the most important festival in Poland, the Gdynia Film Festival in September 2018 where it was very well received.
+The film was screened internationally including at the most important festival in Poland, the Polish Film Festival in Gdynia in September 2018 where it was very well received.
 When Escape was selected for the 2017 Zanzibar International Film Festival its screening was banned at the last minute, allegedly for its erotic content, resulting in some media controversies.

 In 2018 Piotrowska staged and adapted the play ″Finding Temeraire″ by Stanley Makuwe, an award-winning Zimbabwean playwright, resulting in the experimental film entitled Repented (2019) which explores how political history and external circumstances can profoundly impact an intimate personal relationship.
 The film has begun to preview at international events.